tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
+* Preprint: yes :warning: but for re-use before official publication check policy for the journal
+* Accepted manuscript: yes :warning: but for re-use before official publication check policy for the journal
-* Preprint, Accepted manuscript, Published version
+* Published version :white_check_mark:
-* No embargo

 #### Re-use before official publication by publisher
 * Generally permitted, some journals have deviating rules → check policy for each journal